 The The Red Badge of Courage quotes below all refer to the symbol of Corpses.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of The Red Badge of Courage published in 2005.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of The Red Badge of Courage published in 2005.).

 Chapter 3 Quotes

 The ranks opened covertly to avoid the corpse. ...
 The youth looked keenly at the ashen face. ...
 He vaguely desired to walk around and around the body and stare; the impulse of the living to try to read in dead eyes the answer to the Question.